Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-10-OneOf-Resources/_index.md

 ClustersDatabase_Spec *-- ReadOnlyFollowingDatabase
 ```

-This is correct according to our rules for OneOf, but it doesn't work for ARM Spec generation due to the lack of a Name.
+This is correct according to our rules for OneOf, but it doesn't work for ARM Spec generation due to the lack of `Name`.

 #### Other factors